Notional Value

 Consider an interest rate swap, which is a contractual agreement between two parties to exchange interest payments.
 Let's assume Charlie owns a $1 million investment that pays him LIBOR + 1% every month.
 As LIBOR goes up and down, the payment Charlie receives changes.
 Now assume that Sandy owns a $1 million investment that pays her 1.5% every month.
 The payment she receives never changes.

-Charlie decides that that he would rather lock in a constant payment and Sandy decides that she'd rather take a chance on receiving higher payments.
+Charlie decides that he would rather lock in a constant payment and Sandy decides that she'd rather take a chance on receiving higher payments.
 So Charlie and Sandy agree to enter into an interest rate swap contract.

 Under the terms of their contract, Charlie agrees to pay Sandy LIBOR + 1% per month on a $1 million principal amount.
 This is the notional value.
 Sandy agrees to pay Charlie 1.5% per month on the $1 million notional amount.